-Alianza Animal Manzanillo (Alianza), a subsidiary of FOMAW, was established in 2015 to provide a low-cost sterilization clinic for cats and dogs in Manzanillo, Colima, Mexico.
+Alianza Animal Manzanillo (Alianza), a subsidiary of FOMAW, was established in 2015 to provide low-cost sterilization surgeries for cats and dogs in Manzanillo, Colima, Mexico.

-Alianza is a registered Mexican Asociación Civil (A.C.), the equivalent of a United States 501(c)(3) charitable organization.
-Generous donors and foundations who share our vision helped FOMAW open the Alianza clinic and we’re very excited to offer affordable spay/neuter surgeries to Manzanillo’s animals.
+Alianza is a registered Mexican Asociación Civil (A.C.), a Mexican charitable organization.
+Generous donors and foundations who share our vision helped FOMAW open the Alianza clinic.
+We’re very excited to offer affordable spay/neuter surgeries to Manzanillo’s animals.

 Alianza’s targeted patients are the at-risk animals of our community, those dogs and cats living on the fringes without access to medical care.
 Our priority is to sterilize rescued animals and those animals still foraging in the streets, who, without our intervention, would never receive the care of a veterinarian.

 Alianza provides our sterilization surgeries at cost, thanks to donations from private donors and foundations who help us cover our clinic overhead and operating costs.

 The cost of the materials and medications used in one sterilization surgery adds up to approximately $400 MX pesos (~$22 US in 2018), which is the amount we charge the owner or, if there is no owner, we charge the animal’s sponsor.